nicbou/nicolasbouliane.com/content/projects/immigration-office-wait-times.md

 In other cases, their old residence permit expires, and they are unable to travel outside Germany for months on end.
 People miss weddings and funerals, unable to secure the *[Fiktionsbescheinigung](https://allaboutberlin.com/guides/fiktionsbescheinigung)* that would let them re-enter the country.

-I navigate people through the immigration process since 7 years, and I still don't know how long these things take.
+I navigate people through the immigration process [since 2017](/project/all-about-berlin), and I still don't know how long these things take.
 This needed to change.
 By giving people a clear timeline of their residence permit application, I can make their journey much less stressful.

 So I have built [a tool](https://allaboutberlin.com/guides/auslanderbehorde-wait-times) that collects reports from readers and measures wait times by department and residence permit type.